-- Graff and Birkenstein, They Say/I Say 3rd edition - Lunsford, Ruszkiewicz, and Walters, Everything's an Argument with 2016 MLA Update 7th edition (2017 UTA Custom 1st edition)
+- Graff and Birkenstein, They Say/I Say 3rd or 4th edition ISBN: 0393935841 - Lunsford and Ruszkiewicz, Everything's An Argument: Custom UTA edition, 2017

 Description of Assignments:

 Summary Responses/Reading Responses/Reading Quizzes: More specific reading response prompts will also be provided.
 These will be in the form of both classwork and homework.
 Reading quizzes will be assigned periodically.